futtta/ao_critcss_aas/readme.txt

 = 1.10.0 =

-* improvement: create path-based rules for pages by default
+* improvement: create path-based rules for pages by default for new installs (change the setting manually when upgrading from 1.9.0)
 * bugfix: recheck invalid API key during the daily maintenance to avoid it getting stuck
 * bugfix: don't strip slashes in generated CCSS
 * update to latest version of the "persist admin notice dismissal" framework library